RafaV12/expense-tracker/README.md

 Simple expense tracker to practice Typescript + React.
-See the live demo at: https://budgetwatcher.netlify.app/ (mobile only, for the time being...)
+See the live demo at: https://budgetwatcher.netlify.app/